restfulapi/restful-api/readme.markdown

 * Remove unused codes from message.properties
 * Do the default messages belong in the plugin message.properties, since they are used by the plugin, and not the test app?
 * Remove OptimisticLock exception support.

+# Deficiencies in json-as-xml marshalling.
+* JSON support \b and \f (backspace and form-feed) as legal string values.
+XML 1.0 does not.
+Converting a JSON entity that contains these will produce XML that cannot be parsed.
+* JSON support \n, \r, and \t as explicit representations of newline, carriage return, and horizontal tab.
+While this does not create unparsable xml, it does create xml that is not true to the original JSON meaning.
+For example, a JSON entity {text:"\n"} has an explicit newline for the text field.
+The corresponding xml is <text/>, which is either null or an empty string depending on how you interpret it.
+A round trip in this case does not get you back at the same JSON you started with.
+However {text:"a\nb"} will result in a sucessful roundtrip, as the conversion to XML will have a newline between the two characters.
+The same is true for carriage returns and horizontal tabs.
+Furthermore, XML 1.0 processor rules will cause "a\rb" to be parsed as "a\nb".

 # Current Status
 * Created an initial plugin project and test-app (that uses an in-memory database versus a Banner dependency)